 Are there tours of Padua Botanical Garden?

-There’s a guided tour in English once a week on Fridays, but booking in advance is recommended.
+There’s a guided tour in English once a week on Fridays, but unfortunately only until June.

 For more information, see the official website of the Padua Botanical Garden.

 After your visit to the Padua Botanical Garden, you can eat at the nearby L’Officina al Bersagliere where they serve amazing Italian cuisine.
-Of if you’re craving pizza, the Pizzeria Kebab Al Prato is also nearby.
+If you’re craving pizza, the Pizzeria Kebab Al Prato is also nearby.

 Make sure to stop at the famous Prato della Valle before or after exploring the Botanical Garden as they’re located next to each other.